Concrete Scanning Rentals and Training

 Interpret lines and grids with EKKO_Project GPR software

-• Material: The type of material (e.g., concrete, asphalt) affects wave attenuation.
+• Material: The type of material (e.g., concrete, asphalt) affects signal attenuation.
 Variations in concrete, such as water content, admixtures, and aggregate size, impact penetration.
 Wet concrete has higher electrical conductivity, reducing depth.

-• Target Composition: Metal reflects all GPR energy, making it highly detectable.
+• Target Composition: Metal easily reflects GPR energy, making it highly detectable.
 Non-metallic objects reflect less energy, making them harder to detect.

 • Target Size: Larger targets reflect more energy, making them easier to identify.

-• Interference: Multiple embedded objects (e.g., rebar, conduits) can mask deeper targets, making it harder to see below the top layers.
+• Interference: Multiple embedded objects (e.g., rebar, conduits) can mask deeper targets, making it harder to analyze and interpret below the upper layers.

 Understanding these factors helps optimize scanning techniques for better results.